ibm-cloud-docs/Cloudant/api/capacity.md

 ## View the current consumption of provisioned throughput capacity used
 {: #view-current-capacity-consumption}

 Use a GET to the `_api/v2/user/current/throughput` endpoint to see the current consumption of provisioned throughput capacity for an {{site.data.keyword.cloudant_short_notm}} instance.
 The current consumption will show the quantities of reads, writes, and global queries being conducted against the instance for that given second.
+When using this endpoint, it is best practice to aggregate this data continuously over time to get a more comprehensive view of a Cloudant instance's throughput consumption patterns.

 -   **Method**: `GET`
 -   **Path**: `_api/v2/user/current/throughput`